-A person is "alone" at work when they are on their own; when they cannot be seen or heard by another person; and when they cannot expect a visit from another worker.
+A person is "alone" at work when they are on their own; when they cannot be seen or heard by another person.

 It is important to consider all situations carefully.
-Working alone includes all employees who may go for a period of time where they do not have direct contact with a co-worker.
+Working alone includes all workers who may go for a period of time where they do not have direct contact with a co-worker.
 For example, the receptionist in a large office building may be considered a "lone" worker.
 Alternatively, a construction worker who is doing work in a bathroom or other location that cannot be seen by co-workers may also be considered a lone worker.
-Other examples are gas station attendants, convenience store clerks, food outlet employees, taxi drivers, home care employees, social service workers, security guards or custodians.
+Other examples are gas station attendants, convenience store clerks, food outlet workers, taxi drivers, home care workers, social service workers, security guards or custodians.

 This OSH Answers document will cover the administrative details needed for lone workers in general (check-in procedures and hazard assessment).
 Please see related OSH Answers documents for more specific information on:

-For more information on how to set up a violence prevention program please see Violence in the Workplace.
+For more information on how to set up a violence prevention program please see Violence and Harassment in the Workplace.

-High risk activities can involve risks from a variety of sources such as those below:
+High risk activities can involve risks from a variety of sources such as when working:

 Check the regulations in your area.
 Some jurisdictions have specific laws concerning working alone.